FAQs

 For Module 2 you do need a class (minimum of 5 students) for your teaching to be assessed, although it does not have to be the same class for each of the four assessed lessons.
 Ideally the class(es) should be your own, though it could be a ‘borrowed’ class for the assessments.

-For Module 3 you need a class (minimum 3 students), or access to a class, for one or two sessions, to conduct needs analysis and diagnostic assessment as the basis for a course proposal.
-You do not have to teach the course [Note: The class size requirement does not apply if you opt for Teaching One to One as your specialism].
+For Module 3 you need a class (minimum 3 students), or access to a class, for one or two sessions in order to conduct needs analysis and diagnostic assessment as the basis for a course proposal.
+You do not have to teach the class [Note: The class size requirement does not apply if you opt for Teaching One to One as your specialism].

 Unfortunately, NILE cannot provide students/classes for you to teach.